 The OUAC processes undergraduate and professional applications for admission to the province’s universities.
+Not sure which one to use?
+Answer a few short questions to help determine which application you should be using.

-The OUAC forwards applications to all requested universities and/or programs regardless of your qualifications.
+Please note: The OUAC forwards applications to all requested universities and/or programs regardless of your qualifications.
 We do not make any admission decisions.

-Postsecondary education in Ontario refers to academic study after high school at institutions that grant recognized academic credentials.
+Description: Postsecondary education in Ontario refers to academic study after high school at institutions that grant recognized academic credentials.
 Universities grant undergraduate degrees at the bachelor’s level and, in many cases, graduate degrees at the master’s and doctoral level.
 Some of these upper-level degrees are referred to as professional degrees.

 Description: Undergraduate study is the first level of academic work available at a university and leads to a bachelor’s degree.
 Normally (but not always), undergraduate applicants do not already hold a university degree.